datagirllab/sql-data-warehouse-project/README.md

 ---
 ## 📜 **License**

-This project is shared publicly for portfolio purposes.
+This project is licensed under the MIT License.
-All rights are reserved.
+You are free to use, modify, and distribute this project, but **proper credit must be given**.
-Please contact me directly if you wish to use, modify, or adapt any part of this work.
+Project inspired by:**Baraa Khatib Salkini**